ooovenenoso/MindFlare-GPT-Personality-Test/README.md

 ## PDF Generation

 The script's functionality extends to creating a detailed PDF report.
 This report encompasses the response summary and the graphical representation of the personality traits.
-The fpdf library ensures that the PDF document is meticulously formatted.
+The fpdf library ensures that the PDF document is meticulously formatted, and the class `MyPDF` allows customization such as adding a background image.

 ## Potential Applications in Recruitment